Lead Data Scientist at Merck Life Science KGaA, Darmstadt, Germany

 Michael co-founded MOSTLY AI in 2017, led the company as CEO until 2020, and then transitioned to the CTO role.
 Michael is a world class data scientist who held leading positions at Microsoft and Nokia before founding MOSTLY AI.
 He was awarded with the Global Marketing Research Award by the American Marketing Association.
 He holds a PhD degree from the Vienna University of Economics and Business and a Master degree from the Vienna University of Technology.
 Michael is a proud dad of two daughters and passionate for all kinds of sports including running, biking and baseball.

-Mihail Douhaniaris is a Senior Data Scientist at GetYourGuide, a leading online travel marketplace for discovering and booking tours, attractions and activities worldwide.
-At GetYourGuide, Mihail works on the marketplace ranking algorithms, enhancing search relevance and enabling travelers discover experiences best tailored to their preferences.
-Beyond his role, Mihail is also passionate about responsible AI, ML observability, and deploying machine learning at scale.
+Mihail Douhaniaris is a Senior Data Scientist at GetYourGuide, where he specializes in improving the marketplace ranking algorithms to improve search relevance.
+His work helps travelers find experiences that match their preferences more effectively.
+Beyond his role, Mihail is deeply interested in responsible AI, ML observability, and the challenges of deploying machine learning at scale.

-• From Trees to Transformers: GetYourGuide’s Journey Towards Deep Learning for Ranking
+- From Trees to Transformers: Our Journey Towards Deep Learning for Ranking

 Mika is a Berlin-based lifeform mostly working with devops, distributed systems and Apache Flink.
 She also loves Rust, making ceramics and baking bread.